ibm-cloud-docs/account/account-upgrade.md

 # Upgrading your account
 {: #upgrading-account}

 Lite accounts make it easy to get started with {{site.data.keyword.Bluemix}} and try out services.
-When you're ready to unlock the full {{site.data.keyword.Bluemix_notm}} catalog, get extra free resources, and more, you can upgrade to a Pay-As-You-Go or Subscription account.
+When you're ready to unlock the full {{site.data.keyword.Bluemix_notm}} catalog, get additional free resources, and more, you can upgrade to a Pay-As-You-Go or Subscription account.
 {: shortdesc}

 You can view your current account type by going to **Manage** > **Account** > **Account settings** in the {{site.data.keyword.Bluemix_notm}} console and checking the Account Type section.